-Welcome to the world of live video streaming.
-It’s a great way to engage your community in all kinds of government events.
-Low attendance is a thing of the past after you get started live streaming.
-To get you ready, I’ll tell you how to stream live video for government events in 7 easy steps.
+Welcome to the world of live video streaming!
+In today’s world, streaming solutions are an ideal way to engage your community in all kinds of government events.
+Low attendance can be a thing of the past if you start live streaming your events.
+To that end, this article explores how to stream live video for government events in 7 easy steps.

 Step 1: Choosing a professional streaming service

-Step numero uno (one) on our journey starts with choosing a streaming service.
-A professional streaming platform is important for a number of reasons.
+Step number one entails choosing a streaming service.
+A dedicated, professional streaming platform is important for a number of reasons.

-First, it will allow you to purchase bandwidth from them, a key component of streaming.
-If you don’t know what bandwidth is, it’s basically the level of traffic and data allowed to transfer from the internet to your site.
-You can never have too much bandwidth.
+First, a pro OVP (online video platform) allows you to purchase bandwidth, a key component of streaming.
+In essence, bandwidth refers to the level of traffic and data allowed to transfer from the internet to your site.
+In short, you can never have too much bandwidth.

-Signing up with a professional streaming service will allow you to purchase bandwidth.
-Sometimes it’s a set amount you chose from or you can buy as much as you need.
+Signing up with a professional streaming service, like DaCast, will allow you to purchase bandwidth.
+Sometimes you purchase a set amount up front; other times, you commit to a monthly plan with particular bandwidth allowances.

-Some services will shut off your stream when you run out of bandwidth.
-Other services will charge based on the amount you go over or allow you to setup protective measures to buy more.
+Some services shut off your stream when you run out of bandwidth.
+Other services charge based on the amount you go over, or they allow you to setup protective measures to buy more.

-Second, depending on the service, you want to be live streaming over a professional Content Delivery Network (CDN).
-This will allow you to stream around the globe on a secure network.
+When considering how to stream live video for government events, you want to broadcast live over a professional Content Delivery Network (CDN).
+A top-tier CDN allows you to stream around the globe on a secure network.

-Even if you have a world class CDN you need to make sure you have solid upload speeds.
-A slow upload speed will cause your live stream to be slow, choppy, and have poor quality.
-It’s always recommended you have 1 mbps (megabytes per second) upload to 2 mbps download speed!
+Even if you have a world-class CDN, you need to make sure you have reliable upload speeds.
+A slow upload speed will cause your live stream to be slow, choppy, and with poor quality.
+We always recommended that you have (at least) 1 mbps (megabytes per second) upload to 2 mbps download speed!

-The last thing I’ll mention about streaming service providers is the features.
-Most come with added characteristics that give your live stream more professionalism and can make your job easier.
-Some of these features include geo restricting, referrers, and social media embedding.
+Lastly, it’s important to mention the variety in features that streaming service providers may (or may not) offer.
+Most OVPs come with added features to make your live stream more professional and your job easier.
+Among others to consider, such features include geo restricting, referrers, and social media embedding.

-- A professional multi-format encoder software to live stream over integrated streaming services and CDNs.
+- A professional, multi-format encoding software to stream live over integrated streaming services and CDNs.

 Step 3: Test your equipment

-One of the most important steps on the list, testing your equipment will greatly increase the success of your live stream.
-Always test your equipment, encoder, and other components before you hit the location.
+As a key step on this list, testing your equipment will greatly increase your understanding of how to stream live video for government events successfully.
+Always, always, always test your equipment, encoder, and other components before you hit the location.

-Set up your computer first and run a test on your internet with testmy.net to make sure you have a solid upload speed.
+First, set up your computer system.
+Then, run a test on your internet with testmy.net to make sure you have a solid upload speed.

-For instance, you could find out the connection speed is too low of an upload speed to stream.
-Sometimes the network you are using is a shared connection, meaning the upload speed will only be a portion of what you want to use.
+For instance, you could discover the location has an upload speed too low to stream over.
+Sometimes, the network you are using is a shared connection.
+This means that the upload speed will only amount to a portion of what you want to use.
 Identifying these problems in advance will keep your finger off the panic button as you come up with a solution.

-Next, you should test all of your equipment exactly how you will be live streaming.
-Use an end-to-end test which includes using the bandwidth, testing video and audio, and equipment.
-This is also a great time to test any backup plans you have to ensure that any problems can be thwarted and the broadcast isn’t compromised!
+Last but not least, you should test all of your equipment exactly as you’d use it while streaming live.
+Use an end-to-end test, which includes using the bandwidth, testing video and audio, and equipment.
+This is also a great time to test any backup plans you have in place.
+That way, you can ensure that any problems can be thwarted and the broadcast won’t be compromised!

 Step 4: Set up equipment

-Now that you’ve got your professional service and encoder ready, it’s time to get your equipment set up.
-Try to stake out a comfortable spot, and one big enough for all the equipment (camera especially).
+Now that you’ve got your professional service and encoder ready, it’s time to set up your equipment.
+Stake out a comfortable spot large enough for all your equipment (especially the camera).

-There are tons of different methods to setting up equipment.
-I’m going to explain one of the most preferred methods below.
+There are many different methods to setting up equipment.
+Here, we’ll explain one of the most preferred methods.

-Using the Flash Live Media Encoder and an external webcam is a simple setup but can stream good quality video.
-Plug in the webcam into your laptop’s USB port and launch the encoder.
+Using the OBS Studio encoder and an external webcam is a simple setup that can stream good quality video.
+Plug the webcam into your laptop’s USB port and launch the encoder.
 The encoder should pick up the webcam, and you are almost ready to go.
-Log in and open the streaming service platform you chose to finalize the process.
+Log in, and open the streaming service platform (e.g. DaCast) you chose to finalize the process.

 If you need an even more professional approach, you can use hardware encoders.
-These are a lot more expensive but are used by some of the pro’s in the industry.
-Teredek VidiU and NewTek TriCaster are two high-end encoders that come to mind.
+These are a lot more expensive, but many pros in the industry prefer this approach.
+Teredek VidiU and NewTek TriCaster are two high-end encoders that work well.

-Finding the best connection can sometimes be a difficult task when preparing to live stream.
-I always recommend connecting with a wired internet connection to greatly increase your internet reliability and connection strength.
+Finding the best connection can sometimes prove challenging when preparing to live stream.
+We highly recommend connecting with a wired internet connection, if possible.
+This approach greatly increases your internet reliability and connection strength.

 Live streaming over a wired connection will prevent certain issues from occurring during your broadcast.
-On WiFi the signal can be blocked by a number of things leading to the connection fluctuating greatly.
+On WiFi, on the other hand, the signal can be blocked for a number of reasons, which can lead to a connection that fluctuates greatly

-Your laptop is also regularly searching for a WiFi connection even though it’s already connected!
+Furthermore, your laptop regularly searches for a WiFi connection, even when it’s already connected!
 This can cause unstable signal strengths, which is the last thing you want when live streaming.

-Now that you have everything set up you’re ready to live stream.
+Now, you’ve set up everything in preparation to live stream your government or community event.
 One of the most important parts of broadcasting is audience engagement.

 A great way to engage your audience is through Q & A (Question & Answer) sessions after your live streams.
-Viewers will learn more about what’s important to them while feeling important by asking their own question.
-This can be especially useful in local government events.
+Viewers will learn more about what’s important to them, while feeling important by asking their own question.
+This tool is especially useful when learning how to stream live video for government events in your local community.
 There are always people ready to ask questions or give their comments or concerns on policies.
 Give the floor to your audience and you will both learn a lot from the engagement.

-If Q & A isn’t for you, or you’d like to add more; polls and surveys can be another great way to keep the attention of your audience while collecting key data.
-Poll questions can be created before the event and administered throughout the broadcast.
+If Q & A isn’t right for your event, or you’d like to add more engagement opportunities, then polls and surveys might fit your needs.
+They can be another great way to keep the attention of your audience while collecting key data.
+Broadcasters can create poll questions before the event and administer them throughout the broadcast.

 Surveys are generally completed at the end of the broadcast.
 Administering them at the end allows minimal descriptions during the event.
 The survey allows you to ask more in-depth questions and usually take longer to complete than the polling questions.